NVIDIA/gitlab-answer-app/README.md

 A GitHub App built with [Probot](https://github.com/probot/probot) that notifies users of the correct way to contribute to our repositories.
 Redirects Github PR contributors to the matching Gitlab repository.

-Application is deployed on the cloud native heroku account for every commit to master.
+Application needs to be manually deployed to heroku using the CLI.
+In the future, application should be automatically deployed to heroku.

 ## Setup